Q-Minh/nihu/dox/tut_custom_element.md

 The new shape function set will be termed `quad_1_gauss_shape_set`, and is introduced with a forward declaration:

-\snippet custom_gaussian_element.hpp Forward declaration
+\snippet custom_gaussian_element.cpp Forward declaration

 Before defining the shape functions, we first define some basic properties of the shape function set by specialising the traits class template ::shape_set_traits to the new shape set as follows:

-\snippet custom_gaussian_element.hpp Shape traits
+\snippet custom_gaussian_element.cpp Shape traits

 - We have defined the shape set's domain as the ::quad_domain.
 - The number of shape set nodes is 4.